Maulik7278/Food_Delivery/README.md

 # Food_Delivery
-this is food_delivery web application in react with nodejs tech
+this is food_delivery web application with react and nodejs